 - Expand the code you want to delete and simply hit delete and accept the warning:

 Interacting with a Block Page As a User

-As an administrator, you can preview the block page in the settings.
-However, not all elements of the page will be accurately reflected in the Preview Mode.
+As an administrator, you can preview the block page; however, not all elements of the page will be accurately reflected in Preview Mode.
 This is a problem that's being worked on and will change in the future.

 At the bottom of the block page, there are two hyperlinks that may appear: